lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_1.md

 `@script`
 If we want to visualize several variables, plotting them one by one is less than ideal.
 There's an easier way though, by using ggplot facets.
-We'll go over facets soon, but first we need the data in the long form.
+We'll go over facets soon, but to optimally use facets we'll need the data in the long form.

-Our data right now is in the wider format.
-For this example, we'll keep only a couple variables.
-Wider data has individual variables as columns and those variables' values are the individual rows.
+Our data right now is in wide form.
+To illustrate, I'm only using a couple variables.
+Wider data has variables as columns and those variables' values are the individual rows.

 ---